 Sam Witten is a former senior legal and policy official with the US Department of State who helps private clients and foreign governments address multinational issues.
-His practice includes policy development, compliance counseling, advocacy, litigation, and arbitration.
+His practice includes policy development, advocacy, litigation, and arbitration.

 - Multinational company in an internal investigation concerning potential Foreign Corrupt Practices Act violations which was self-reported to the Securities and Exchange Commission and the US Department of Justice.